Train With Purpose. Fly With Confidence.

 What Can I Earn?
 Will There Be Plenty of Jobs?

-Drone technology continues to expand across construction, public safety, media, infrastructure, and geospatial industries.
+Drone technology continues to expand across construction, public safety, media, infrastructure and geospatial industries.
 Employers increasingly value professionals who can safely integrate unmanned aircraft systems into existing workflows.

-- Construction and inspection technicians
+- Construction and inspection technician

-- GIS and surveying professionals
+- GIS and surveying professional

-- Media production specialists
+- Media production specialist

-- Public safety personnel
+- Public safety professional

 - Facilities and maintenance staff

-- Real estate professionals
+- Real estate professional

-- Small business owners and entrepreneurs
+- Small business owner or entrepreneur

-Graduates develop transferable skills including flight operations, safety compliance, risk assessment, mission planning, data awareness, and professional documentation.
+Graduates develop transferable skills including flight operations, safety compliance, risk assessment, mission planning, data awareness and professional documentation.
 These competencies support professional drone use and preparation for FAA Remote Pilot (Part 107) certification.

 - Conduct visual inspections of structures and infrastructure